Tips on Servicing & Maintaining Lighting Tower Batteries

-It is getting to that time of year again, the end of the traditional Winter lighting season, although this year may be slightly different as you may still have lighting towers out assisting in the fight against the Covid-19 Virus.
+It is getting to that time of year again, heading towards the end of the traditional Winter lighting season.

 Having previously posted a blog suggesting tips on the best ways to look after your Lighting units after the Winter season, now with the emphasis focusing more and more on the Green benefits of all site equipment, we thought that this year we would like to offer some suggestions relating to the servicing and maintenance of the Battery packs as fitted in our Solar, Hybrid and Battery Lighting units, we hope you find them useful.